aloz/esl2http/README.md

 - If any `e-` column `is null` then `is_valid` column is false;
 - **I forgot to create the column events_heartbeat_last.is_valid, just for information purposes;**

 _As a usually I do prefer to create indexes on each fields for a future extentions.
 In a little tables indexing cost on insert/update/delete is almost nothing.
-But if to create index in a future, when a lot of rows - it could be too expensive with locking, even if Postgres can provide two steps indexing._
+But if to create an index in a future, when a lot of rows - it could be too expensive with locking, even if Postgres can provide two steps of indexing._

-TODO
+The datatables are:

+- `switches` - FreeSWITCH boxes.
+Unique by core_uuid, even if it changes on switch restart;
+- `event_heartbeat_last` - the last received `HEARTBEAT` event, unique by the switch;
+- `http_post_handlers` - unique endpoints to post events;
+- `events` - events received and persisted to the database;
+- `http_post_statuses` - references to the event referenced by the posted endpoint (unique, this is an entity).
+To repost - need to update `need_resend` to `true` where 'is_success' is false.
+Or to delete the records there.
+- `config` - single row table, read on the microservice startup.

 #
 #### Before you begin